-- a) The Collaborative Learning Group (CLG): Based on your experience thus far, please make a brief reference to the CLG and how you might see it serving your learning objectives. - b) The Ministry Base Group (MBG): Provide a brief description of your MBG including its members, your reason for selecting said members, expectations regarding meeting times, procedures, methods of evaluating your DMin work in relation to your practice ministry context, etc. State how you see the MBG serving your learning objectives. - c) Three Advanced Degree Core Courses: For each of the three following courses, please provide the course number, title, professor and a brief indication of how you see them serving your learning objectives. - TSM5020H: Contextual Theology and Theological Reflection - TSM5021H: Theology of Ministry - TSM5022H: Qualitative Research and Design - d) Four Additional Advanced Degree Courses Related to Student's Research Interest: For each of these elective courses specify the projected title, professor, time frame, description, specific learning objectives, and methods of evaluation.
-Professors for these courses or learning units must have either a Full or Associate graduate faculty appointment with the Graduate Centre for Theological Studies (or their equivalent in another university context).
+- a) The Collaborative Learning Group (CLG): Based on your experience thus far, please make a brief reference to the CLG and how you might see it serving your learning objectives. - b) The Ministry Base Group (MBG): Provide a brief description of your MBG including its members, your reason for selecting said members, expectations regarding meeting times, procedures, methods of evaluating your DMin work in relation to your practice of ministry context, etc. State how you see the MBG serving your learning objectives. - c) Three Advanced Degree Core Courses: For each of the three following courses, please provide the course number, title, professor and a brief indication of how you see them serving your learning objectives. - TSM5020H: Contextual Theology - TSM5021H: Theology of Ministry - TSM5022H: Qualitative Research and Design - d) Four Additional Advanced Degree Courses Related to Student's Research Interest: For each of these elective courses specify the projected title, professor, time frame, description, specific learning objectives, and methods of evaluation.
+Professors for these courses must have either a full or associate graduate (advanced degree) faculty appointment with the Graduate Centre for Theological Studies (or their equivalent in another university context).
 If an elective is a reading and research course please specify the possible title, professor, time frame, description, and specific learning objectives.
-Reading and research course forms are available on the TST website.
+The Reading and Research Course form is available on the TST website.

-It is singularly important that the courses or learning units be chosen or shaped by your research interest in order to provide the challenging perspectives, theoretical knowledge, and skills needed to carry out your DMin research.
+It is singularly important that the courses be chosen or shaped by your research interest in order to provide the challenging perspectives, theoretical knowledge, and skills needed to carry out your DMin research.
 Avoid the temptation of choosing electives courses that are too divergent from your research interest.
-Courses are intended to equip you to establish your theology of ministry, generate sources to be used in the thesis, carry out your research interest, and should be used in the writing of the comprehensive paper (see §4.6).
+Courses are intended to equip you to establish your theology of ministry, generate sources to be used in the thesis, carry out your research interest, and used in the writing of the comprehensive paper (see §4.6).

-4.4.5 Other Remarks: Comment, if you wish, on any other ways you intend to meet your learning goals and objectives or on anything that you think is important to assist your ILP Evaluation Committee in assessing your Individual Learning Program.
+4.4.5 Other Remarks: Comment, if you wish, on any other ways you intend to meet your learning goals and objectives or on anything that you think is important to assist your ILP Evaluation Committee in assessing your Individual Learning Plan.